The fine print

 Exit and timed popups are disabled on mobile.
 One reason is to ensure your site’s SEO isn’t negatively affected by pop-ups—Google and other search engines may boost sites’ search rankings that avoid using timed popups on mobile.
 Also, most internet browsers block popups on mobile.

-How can I add a timed or exit pop-up to a Lead Page?
+How can I add a timed or exit pop-up to a landing page?

-Since Lead Pages aren’t quite the same as normal WordPress pages, the Leadbox plugin does not interact with them.
+Since landing pages aren’t quite the same as normal WordPress pages, the Leadbox plugin does not interact with them.
 Instead, you can add your exit or timed pop-up HTML code to your page’s tracking code head section.
 See our guide here for instructions.